-- LO1.
-To introduce the programming concepts and techniques. - LO2.
-To introduce the Python language syntax. - LO3.
-To learn control statements, loops, functions, and lists. - LO4.
-To write programs for wide variety problems in maths, science, finance, and games. - LO5.
-To analyze and design programs.
+L01 To introduce the programming concepts and techniques.
+LO2 To introduce the Python language syntax.
+LO3 To learn control statements, loops, functions, and lists.
+LO4 To write programs for wide variety problems in maths, science, finance, and games.
+LO5 To develop the ability to write database applications in python.